Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [constr_1107] Union shall have at least one element (cid:100) An ImplementationDataType or ImplementationDataTypeElement of category UNION shall own at least one ImplementationDataTypeElement. (cid:99)()

-ImplementationDataTypeElement

-Class Package M2::AUTOSARTemplates::CommonStructure::ImplementationDataTypes Note Declares a data object which is locally aggregated.
-Such an element can only be used within the scope where it is aggregated.
-This element either consists of further subElements or it is further defined via its swDataDefProps.
-There are several use cases within the system of ImplementationDataTypes fur such a local declaration:

-• It can represent the elements of an array, defining the element type and array size
-• It can represent an element of a struct, defining its type
-• It can be the local declaration of a debug element.

-Base Attribute arraySize ARObject,Identifiable,MultilanguageReferrable,Referrable Datatype PositiveInteger Mul.
-Kind Note 0..1 attr The existence of this attributes (if bigger than 0) defines the size of an array and declares that this ImplementationDataTypeElement represents the type of each single array element.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

-arraySizeHandling ArraySizeHandlingEnum 0..1 attr The way how the size of the array is handled in case of a variable size array.

-arraySizeSemantics ArraySizeSemanticsEnum 0..1 attr This attribute controls the meaning of the value of the array size.

-subElement ImplementationDataTypeElement * aggr Element of an array, struct, or union in case of a nested declaration (i.e. without using "typedefs").
-The aggregation of ImplementionDataTypeElement is subject to variability with the purpose to support the conditional existence of elements inside a ImplementationDataType representing a structure.
-Stereotypes: atpVariation Tags: vh.latestBindingTime=preCompileTime

-swDataDefProps SwDataDefProps 0..1 aggr The properties of this ImplementationDataTypeElementt.

 Table 5.20: ImplementationDataTypeElement

 [TPS_SWCT_01254] ImplementationDataType with array semantics (cid:100) Of course, it is also possible to define an ImplementationDataType that provides array semantics. (cid:99)(RS_SWCT_03217)